Michael Sinterniklaas: Career

 His most notable roles as a voice actor are Leonardo in 2003 series of Teenage Mutant Ninja Turtles, Dean Venture (and other small parts) in the Adult Swim cartoon The Venture Bros, Mikey Simon in the Nicktoons series Kappa Mikey, Orphan in Final Fantasy XIII and as Deady in the 2011 Friday the 13th event of the online MMORPG AdventureQuest Worlds.
-He also replaced David Moo as Xellos in the English dub of Slayers Revolution and Evolution-R.
+He also replaced David Moo as Xellos in the English dub of Slayers Revolution and Evolution-R, and Nathaniel kirtzburg in miraculous tales of ladybug and cat noir.

 He is also a well known voice director, for a variety of shows, such as Berserk, Huntik: Secrets & Seekers, Kappa Mikey, Kurokami: The Animation, Magic User's Club, Mobile Suit Gundam Unicorn, Samurai Deeper Kyo, Slayers Revolution, Slayers Evolution-R, Let's Go!
 Tamagotchi, Three Delivery, Care Bears and The Venture Bros.